flybywiresim/docs/docs/beginner-guide/descent.md

 Be prepared for ATC instructions to also deviate laterally from the STAR or Approach route to separate from other aircraft or to shortcut the approach when there is little traffic.
 ATC will then typically give you new heading instructions (heading vectors) and will guide you the rest of the STAR and Approach with additional heading instructions up until intercepting the ILS localizer.

+!!! info "Above 10,000ft"
+    If we are still above 10,000ft remember the [Approach Checklist](#approach-checklist) from the previous chapter.

 **Example for shortcuts:**

 ROKIL STAR/Transition EDDM (Munich) 26R - it is only in times with a lot of traffic that we would have to fly the whole downwind part of this transition.